 Actor Actor Type Actor Description Further information specific to this use case.
-New functionalities specialized class of services potentially included in HAN gateways.
-Also commonly referred to as a Home-Area Network Gateway.
-36 Transmission Bus Load Model (TBLM) Data model The TBLM is a composite model of the distribution system operations aggregated at the demarcation bus between the transmission and distribution domains.
-It consists of the following components: Net real and reactive load at the bus Real and reactive generation components Load management components RAS load components and attributes Aggregated DER/μGrid capability curves Aggregated real and reactive load-to-voltage/frequency dependencies Aggregated real and reactive load dependencies on other external factors Technical and economic functions and attributes of composite prosumers Aggregated dispatchable real and reactive loads Overlaps of different load management functions, which use the same load under different conditions.
-Degree of uncertainty of the distribution model Other The operational models of the μ G and other composite prosumers should be aggregated in the TBLM 37 Distribution Situational Awareness DMS application The Distribution Situational Awareness is based on two major DMS applications: Distribution Operation Modeling and Analysis (DOMA) and Distribution Contingency Analysis (DCA).
+New functionalities 36 Transmission Bus Load Model (TBLM) Data model The TBLM is a composite model of the distribution system operations aggregated at the demarcation bus between the transmission and distribution domains.
+It consists of the following components: The operational models of the $\mu G$ and other composite prosumers should be aggregated in the TBLM Net real and reactive load at the bus Real and reactive generation components Load management components RAS load components and attributes Aggregated DER/μGrid capability curves Aggregated real and reactive load-to-voltage/frequency dependencies Aggregated real and reactive load dependencies on other external factors Technical and economic functions and attributes of composite prosumers Aggregated dispatchable real and reactive loads Overlaps of different load management functions, which use the same load under different conditions.
+Degree of uncertainty of the distribution model Other 37 Distribution Situational Awareness DMS application The Distribution Situational Awareness is based on two major DMS applications: Distribution Operation Modeling and Analysis (DOMA) and Distribution Contingency Analysis (DCA).
 DOMA is an advanced DMS application.
-It runs periodically and by event, or The Distribution Situational Awareness utilizes adaptive nodal load, DER/Micro-grid, and PV models and secondary equivalents.
-It communicates with AMI,
+It runs periodically and by event, or in study mode for given conditions, including short- term look-ahead analysis.
+It models and analyzes unbalanced power flow; it analyzes the operations of The Distribution Situational Awareness utilizes adaptive nodal load, DER/Micro-grid, and PV models and secondary equivalents .
+It communicates with AMI, DER/microgrid, and DR data management systems.
+Supports TBLM developer.